fcs-cs/cs2/modules/04-object-oriented-programming/_posts/2019-04-02-js-objects.md

 # {{page.title}}

-JSON is a way of collecting and organizaing information in a systematic way that is easily accecible and readible to humans and computers.
+JSON is a way of collecting and organizing information in a systematic way that is easily accessible and readable to humans and computers.
 This lesson should also be a bit of a review,but it's worth taking the time now to make sure we're all on the same page before moving ahead.
 In this lesson we will look at:

 1. What is a JavaScript Object
 1. Reading and Writing JSON